Adil Khan (footballer)

-Adil Ahmad Khan (born 7 July 1988), is an Indian professional footballer who plays as a defender or defensive midfielder for Indian Super League club Hyderabad and the India national team.
+Adil Ahmad Khan (born 7 July 1988) is an Indian professional footballer who plays as a defender or defensive midfielder for Kannur Warriors FC and the India national team.

 Club career

 Sporting Goa

 A product of the Sesa Football Academy, Adil Khan started his football career in SESA in 2003 where he played for 5 years before moving to Sporting Goa in 2008.
 He would spend 5 years at Sporting, playing for them in various positions, primarily in full back and centre midfield, first in the I-League 2nd Division and later in the I-League for 5 years and scoring 12 goals.

 Mohun Bagan

 Khan signed for century-old Kolkata-based club Mohun Bagan on a one-year deal for the 2013–14 season.
 He made his debut for Bagan in the I-League on 22 October 2013 against Bengaluru at the Bangalore Football Stadium as Bagan drew the match 1–1.
 He would go on to make only 6 more appearances and was used primarily as a squad player.